Chained Echoes: Plot

-Glenn and Lenne have visions of their past lives, with their "echo" slowly awakening.
-Glenn believes he was Timothy, who was Lenne's previous incarnations love interest, while Lenne is the reincarnation of the Holy Mother, who`s destiny is to defeat The Harbinger.
-The group travels to the Shambala to find more information about this.
-They discover church facility, which creates the majority of the world's monsters and secretly unleashing them upon the rest of the world, so that fearful people will seek out their faith for salvation.
-Taryn forces destroy the facility while the Crimson Wings discover Vaen, who originally helped humanity in a fight against the Harbinger but their power has corrupted them, created Grand Grimoire and used it to cull the human population in order to keep the Harbinger sealed by sending souls to the Maelstrom it's trapped in and keeping humanity under their control.
-Gwayn stole the Grand Grimoire in order to use it against the them.
-Gwayn reveals that key to the Vaen pocket dimension door is located in Reina`s tomb.
+As their "echo" awakens, Glenn and Lenne experience visions of their past lives.
+Glenn believes he was Timothy, who was the love interest of Lenne's previous incarnation, while Lenne is the reincarnation of the Holy Mother, whose destiny is to defeat the Harbinger.
+Seeking more information, the Crimson Wings travel to the Shambala and discover the church facility, which creates the majority of the world's monsters and secretly unleashes them upon the rest of the world so that fearful people will seek out their faith for salvation.
+Taryn forces destroy the facility while the Crimson Wings discover the Vaen, who originally helped humanity in a fight against the Harbinger.
+However, they went mad with power, creating the Grand Grimoire and using it to cull the human population and keep humanity under their control, in order to keep the Harbinger sealed by sending souls to the Maelstrom it is trapped in.
+Gwayn steals the Grand Grimoire in order to use it against them, and reveals that the key to a Vaen pocket dimension door is located in Reina's tomb.

-Crimson Wings find the key in the tomb, only to be cornered by church forces.
-They are taken to the Marylea, church's headquarters, where they discover Markas is trying to summon the Harbinger by draining the Maelstrom of enough souls for it to break out.
-Kylian, who had joined the church, steals Grand Grimoire from them and delivers it to Frederik in exchange for power.
-Taryn conducts a full scale assault on Marylea.
-Crimson Wings escape and Glenn realizes he wasn`t Timothy but Van, an arrogant nobleman who murdered Timothy and Lenne in the past.
-Horrified by this revelation, Glenn falls into coma.
+The Crimson Wings find the key in the tomb, but are cornered by church forces.
+They are taken to the Marylea, the church's headquarters, where they discover that Markas is trying to summon the Harbinger by draining the Maelstrom of souls and allowing it to break free.
+Kylian, who had joined the church, steals the Grand Grimoire and delivers it to Frederik in exchange for power.
+Taryn conducts a full-scale assault on Marylea, but the Crimson Wings escape.
+Glenn realizes he was not Timothy, but Van, an arrogant nobleman who murdered Timothy and Lenne in the past.
+Horrified by this revelation, Glenn falls into a coma.